 Inclement Weather

 Training is rarely cancelled due to weather.
 However, in extraordinary cases, training may be cancelled at the discretion of the Course Director.
 To ensure that trainees are made aware of a training cancellation, we will communicate this information via e-mail provided at registration.
 While we will make every attempt to personally contact potential attendees in this rare circumstance; we encourage all attendees to double-check email prior to heading to training.
-A cancelled training weekend may or may not be made up, depending on scheduling and staffing availability. the
+A cancelled training weekend may or may not be made up, depending on scheduling and staffing availability.
+While safety is always the top priority, there is inherent risk in Search and Rescue.
+There is a good chance that you will be cold, wet, and miserable.

 Courses

-Basic Training requires a minimum of five full weekends, one weekend day, and one weeknight.
-Four of the five full weekends include overnight camping; the fifth will be two consecutive weekend days (Saturday & Sunday) in-town.
-The third weekend day is also in-town and may be either a Saturday or Sunday, depending on scheduling.
-All in-town weekend days are 8 hours and the weeknight is for Course A (2 hours).
-At least half of our successful trainees require one or more additional weekends to successfully complete the series.
+Basic Training typically requires a minimum of four full weekends (overnight camping), and up to 40 hours of classroom and practical training.
+At least half of our successful trainees repeat one or more training weekends to successfully complete the series.
+Make sure to check the online schedule for dates and times.

-The courses must be completed in the following sequence: A, B, C, I, II, III
+The courses must be completed and passed in the following sequence to graduate: A, B, C, I, II, III

 The Searcher First Aid series is completed in parallel; see the training schedule for more details.